datastrato/GitCensus/README.md

 # Contributions

-Contributions of any kind are welcome.
+Contributions to this project of any kind are welcome.